arp242/goatcounter/README.markdown

 Patch bounty
 ------------

-- Patch bounty: every non-trivial patch (bugfix, feature) gets one month free.
+Every non-trivial patch (bugfix, feature) gets one month free.

 - It's fair, after all, I make money off it
 - Encourages patches (maybe?)

+Please mention your email address in the PR to claim this.